Tofutush/tofutush.github.io/blog/posts/travel summer 2025.md

 The journey's almost at an end.
 The guide took us to a local restaurant.
 You can tell it's really local when most of the waiters barely speak Mandarin.
 When I asked him to make the big plate chicken not spicy, he stared at me like I was an idiot for a while (maybe something like "big plate chicken not spicy?
 Why don't I give you ice cream not cold?" or maybe he just didn't understand me) and when the chicken was served it was still spicy.
 And then there are a couple of dancers dancing around the place.
 Do Uyghurs just have to watch people dance to stomach their food or something?
 Did the restaurant hire them specifically just to dance?
 Or they're all just waiters taking dancing shifts?

 The next day we visited Xinjiang Museum, but exhibits 1 - 6 were all closed and we didn't get to see the dried corpse it was famous for.
 And then home we went.
-I *have* to go to southern Xinjiang one day; I'd really like to visit Kashgar.
+I *have* to go to southern Xinjiang one day; I'd really like to visit Kashgar, and also have big plate chicken and meat pies again.

 ## Hebei